 3. Peel all old headliner material off the old headliner!

 4. Scrape the old glue off the headliner with the plastic bristle brush.
 This is a LENGTHY process.
 Can take 30-90 minutes depending on the type of material in your car.
-Mine was foam with glue.
+My headliner had both foam and glue.
 Took me nearly 2 hours!
+You should be very deliberate: Removing more old glue/material ensures your new headliner will last longer.
+(Like paining a car; preparation is 90% of the job!)

 5. New Headliner material - I used felt on my first headliner and cotton on my 2nd one.
 The pics are red felt.
 I purchased 2 yards of this stuff at JoAnn Fabrics for about $8.
 You can get fabric there or at Walmart.
 2 yards should suffice for a car.
 Maybe 3 yards for a van or SUV. * If you are not sure, measure first* allow a few inches of extra for the edges to be stuffed under the trim